BConquest/matrixmults/README.md

 ## Compiling
-- `make all` will compile the package optimized for speed and no debug messages
+- `make build` will compile the package optimized for speed and no debug messages
 - `make debug` will compile the package with debug variables to be able run gdb etc
 - `make clean` will remove current builds
+- 'make help' will print out a help message

 ## Running
 - all arguments are position based